The Average Cost is the Total Cost divided by the rate of output.

 The average cost of serving 3 patients, for example, is ...

-or False: The firm is making a profit if, and only if, the average cost
+Then Joan's is making a profit if, and only if, the average cost

-is less than this price.
+is less than the price.

 Let's do a numerical example that shows this.
 The example also illustrates break even analysis.